KauzClay/docs-tap/application-accelerator/creating-accelerators/composition.hbs.md

 A **fragment** looks exactly the same as an accelerator:

 - It is made of a set of files.
-- It contains an `accelerator.yaml` descriptor with options, declarations, and a root transform.
+- It contains an `accelerator.yaml` descriptor with options, declarations, and an `accelerator.axl` file that describes its root transform.

 There are differences however.
 Namely: